 Sadly, the answer to this is largely “no.” Here are some statistics to help you get educated about the risks of pet obesity, tips on how to tell if your pet is heavier than they should be, and resources to help your pup go from flab to fit.

-Pet obesity affects more than half of all dogs and cats in the U.S.
+Pet obesity affects more than half of all dogs in the U.S.

-According to the Association for Pet Obesity Prevention (APOP), 54% of U.S. dogs and 59% of U.S. cats are overweight.
+According to the Association for Pet Obesity Prevention (APOP), 54% of U.S. dogs are overweight.
 Founded in 2005 by Dr. Ernie Ward, a leader and visionary in the area of pet nutrition and weight loss, APOP is the most trusted resource for pet obesity information.
-APOP’s latest info tells us that an astounding 41.9 million dogs and 50.5 million cats are currently overweight in the U.S., making them prime targets for a slew of often unnecessary and preventable health issues – and sadly, shorter lives.
-Enter statistic #2…
+APOP’s latest info tells us that an astounding 35 million of these dogs are considered overweight and 6.7 million are considered clinically obese.

 Not only does obesity cause our beloved pets an earlier death, it also leads to a host of other diseases while they are still with us.